KeiandraK/KeiandraK.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: What makes me a great data science student
 ---

-My name is Inigo Montoya.
+My name is Keiandra King.
 I have the following qualities:

+- I learn complex concepts very well
-- I rock a great mustache
+- I practice more oftern than not
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.